iotaledger/goshimmer/docOps/docs/protocol_specification/components/mana.md

 ### Mana Plugin

 The `mana plugin` is responsible for:
- - calculating mana from value transactions,
+ - Calculating mana from value transactions.
- - keeping a log of the different mana values of all nodes,
+ - Keeping a log of the different mana values of all nodes.
- - updating mana values,
+ - Updating mana values.
- - responding to mana related queries from other modules,
+ - Responding to mana related queries from other modules.
- - saving base mana vectors in database when shutting down the node,
+ - Saving base mana vectors in database when shutting down the node.
- - trying to load base mana vectors from database when starting the node.
+ - Trying to load base mana vectors from database when starting the node.

 The proposed mana plugin should keep track of the different mana values of nodes and handle calculation updates.
-Mana values are mapped to `nodeID`s and stored in a `map` data structure.
+Mana values are mapped to `nodeID`s, and stored in a `map` data structure.
 The vector also stores information on what `Type` of mana it handles.

 ```go
 type BaseManaVector struct {